Bestune B70: 2012 facelift

 The first generation B70 received a facelift in 2012 significantly changing the design of the front grilles and rear end.
-An additional 1.8-litre engine with 102kW was added to the lineup, while the 2.0-litre engine producing 108 kW continues to be available.
+An additional 1.8-litre engine with 102 kW was added to the lineup, while the 2.0-litre engine producing 108 kW continues to be available.
 The 2.0-litre engine is 27 kg heavier than the 1.8-litre engine, and the top speed is claimed to be 200 km/h for both variants.
 The facelifted B70 debuted at the 2011 Shanghai Auto Show in April 2011 alongside the facelifted B50 sedan.

-Second generation (2014-2019)
+Second generation (2014–2019)

 The second generation Bestune B70 was launched onto the market in May 2014.
 It is based on the same platform as the second generation Mazda6.
-The engines of the second generation B70 includes a 108kW 2.0 liter (LF) engine and a 120kW 2.3 liter (L3) engine.
+The engines of the second generation B70 includes a 108 kW 2.0 liter (LF) engine and a 120 kW 2.3 liter (L3) engine.
 The engine options were dropped in 2012 and replaced by an 1.8 liter (ET3) engine shared with the B50 developed by FAW.

 The design of the second generation Bestune B70 was also done by Giorgetto Giugiaro.